Tanmeet-0/online_quiz_app/README.md

 2. The quizzes can be replayed any number of times.

 3. No user friendly way to create new quizzes.
-Currently new quizzes can be made using either the Django admin site, the `load_sample_quizzes` command of manage.py or by manually modifying the database.
+Currently new quizzes can be made using either the Django admin site, the `load_quizzes` command of manage.py or by manually modifying the database.

 4. Decided to remove csrf protection from the django api because the django api only receives cross site requests and a cross site request cannot provide csrf protection.